-Public interest attorneys dedicate their careers to furthering a particular cause or to helping a specific segment of the population, usually one whose members have historically been disadvantaged or underrepresented. "[Public interest attorneys] share a desire to help people and a desire to use the law as a way of social change," explains Legal Services of Northern California attorney Stephen Goldberg '94.
+Public interest attorneys dedicate their careers to furthering a particular cause or to helping a specific segment of the population, usually one whose members have historically been disadvantaged or underrepresented.
 Public interest legal work consists of three major activities, which often overlap: providing direct services to clients, conducting impact litigation, and lobbying.
-Some examples of public interest legal work are helping an immigrant client petition the government for citizenship, providing representation for a victim of domestic violence, contesting a ruling by the Social Security Administration on behalf of an elderly client, bringing a class action lawsuit in order to set desirable legal precedent, working to raise awareness of civil rights violations, or lobbying against the death penalty.
+Some examples of public interest legal work include helping an immigrant client petition the government for citizenship, providing representation for a victim of domestic violence, contesting a ruling by the Social Security Administration on behalf of an elderly client, bringing a class action lawsuit in order to set desirable legal precedent, working to raise awareness of civil rights violations, or lobbying against the death penalty.
 Public interest attorneys tend to work for organizations that are either policy-oriented or client-oriented, although some public interest organizations do not fit neatly into either category.

 Despite the strong demand for public interest legal work, the job market for public interest attorneys is among the most competitive.
 This is because public interest organizations want to hire only committed, high-quality attorneys and usually do not have the resources to maintain large staffs.
 Since public interest organizations tend to rely on grants and other outside sources of funding to support their services, often they must wait for grant awards or donations to come through before they can hire a new staff member.
-Thus, timing is key when applying for public interest jobs.
-Applicants may want to check back periodically with organizations they have applied to in the past to find out if those organizations are able to fund a new position.
-Few organizations accept applications for summer internships in the fall; most wait until the spring, or even early summer.
+It also leaves the organization with less resources to offer an attorney than are typically available at private firms.

 Because public interest attorneys often help diverse clients with a wide variety of issues, students who want to practice public interest law should expose themselves to many different areas of law in law school.
 However, students should not be afraid to focus their schedule on courses and experiences that are relevant to their particular interests.